Program Philosophy

 Program Design

-Laredo ISD will promote a consistent district-wide Bilingual Education Program that focuses on meeting the individual needs of students through a rigorous, affective, cognitive, and linguistic curriculum.
-Classroom instruction in the Bilingual Program shall utilize the student's native language as a foundation for teaching academic content that reflects the Texas Essential Knowledge Skills (TEKS) and higher-level thinking skills while building English proficiency to a level that will ensure successful English transition.
-The conceptual refinement of languages (Spanish and English) will assist Emergent Bilinguals as a scaffold to better understand the content being presented.
-Instruction in English as a Second Language (ESL) program will take place primarily in students' general education classrooms.
-Teachers will employ sheltered instruction strategies, ELPS, and other research-based instructional approaches to support English language development.
+Laredo Independent School District promotes a consistent district-wide Transitional Bilingual/Early Exit Education Program that focuses on meeting the individual needs of students through a rigorous curriculum.
+Classroom instruction in the Bilingual Program utilizes the student's native language as a foundation for learning content-based language instruction through the Texas Essential Knowledge Skills (TEKS), English Language Proficiency Standards (ELPS), and higher-level thinking skills while building the English Language proficiency to a level that will ensure a successful English transition.
+The conceptual refinement of languages (Spanish and English) assists Emergent Bilinguals as a scaffold to better understand the content being presented.
+The instruction in the English as a Second Language (ESL) Pull-Out Program takes place primarily in the students' ELAR classrooms.
+Teachers also implement rigorous content-based language instruction guided by the TEKS, ELPS, and other research-based instructional approaches to support the English language development.

 The Laredo Independent School District and the Bilingual/ESL Department are committed to addressing the needs of students identified as Emergent Bilinguals and to assure all Emergent Bilinguals receive equitable educational opportunities that enhance their affective, linguistic, and cognitive needs in accordance with TEKS, ELPS, federal regulation, and state policy.